reneweteling/issue_tracker_assessment/README.md

 It took me about 3,5 to 4 hours to get this project done.
 Its a fun example app.
 Not to difficult and it has allot of disiplines.
 I would like to point out that i took some gems to speed up the process.
 For a production environment, sqlite, jbuiler would never be used postgres, redis, elasticsearch for the data retreival and fast_jsonapi for the json conversion.
 Depending on the acl roles maybe something other than cancancan and if we would add an user interface to this api knock would probably traded in for devise.
-But hey... its an assignment.

 I hope its to your liking!